 Note that the codes correspond fully to the 3 or 4 digit codes of NACE2.0.
 For any database current Internet technologies allow for an API (Application Programming Interface) which means that the database can also be used offline, for example in tablets.

-The PDF ‘SERISS-Deliverable-8-10-Industry-database-explanatory-note’ explains the industry database and details the principles underlying the database.
+The PDF file ‘Explanatory note about the Industry Database - SERISS D8.10’ explains the industry database and details the principles underlying the database.